-- In circumstances in which the Office of the Registrar administers a rescheduled examination, the faculty member in charge of the course must make a copy of the examination available to the Office of the Registrar.
+- Faculty responsibilities: In circumstances in which the Office of the Registrar administers a rescheduled examination, the faculty member in charge of the course must make a copy of the examination available to the Registrar.

-- Students with two exams on the same day may postpone one exam to the following day.
+- Two exams in one day: Students with two in-class exams on the same day may submit an application to the Registrar to postpone one exam until the following day.

-- A student who has two examinations on the same day and a single examination on the following day has the option of moving one of the two scheduled for the first day to the second day and of moving the examination scheduled for the second day to the following day, resulting in an examination schedule of one examination per day in three successive days.
+- Three exams over two days: A student who has two in-class examinations on the same day and a single examination on the following day has the option of moving one of the two scheduled for the first day to the second day and of moving the examination scheduled for the second day to the following day, resulting in an examination schedule of one examination per day in three successive days.

 Illness and Final Examinations

-A student who feels too sick to take an examination must report to McCosh Infirmary prior to the scheduled examination time and call the Deputy Registrar, Sally Gonzalez (8-7242).
-If McCosh confirms to the Deputy Registrar that the student is incapable of taking the examination at that time, there are two possible outcomes.
+A student who feels too sick to take an examination must report to University Health Services (UHS) prior to the scheduled examination time and email the Deputy Registrar, Julia Aggreh.
+If UHS staff confirms to the Deputy Registrar that the student is incapable of taking the examination at that time, there are two possible outcomes:

 A student who begins an examination will, except in the rarest of circumstances, be held accountable for taking the examination and will be assigned a grade based on the work completed on that examination.
 Therefore, any student who becomes ill during an examination should try his or her best to complete it.
-A student whose condition is so serious that it requires urgent medical attention should report immediately to McCosh Infirmary.
+A student whose condition is so serious that it requires urgent medical attention should report immediately to UHS.
 Students should be aware that falling ill during an examination will rarely be cause for rescheduling.
 Under truly extraordinary circumstances, a student requiring medical attention during an examination may petition the Committee on Examinations and Standing to take a make-up at a later date.
-Students should understand that there would need to be compelling medical evidence that continuing the examination was not an option, and that exceptions are rarely granted.
+Students should understand that exceptions are rarely granted and that there must be compelling medical evidence that continuing the examination was not an option.